AshishOhri/simplenn/README.md

-# Simple Neural Nets
+# Simple Neural Net

-This repository contains the basic and simple neural network models.
+This repository contains the basic and simple neural network model implemented using numpy (from scratch).